bbchung/clighter/README.md

 compile options will be passed to libclang.
 For more information about compilation database, please reference [Compilation Database][cdb]

-## Syntax Group
+## Highlight Group

-Clighter defines these syntax groups corresponded to libclang.
+Clighter defines these highlight groups corresponded to libclang.

 ```vim
 hi link clighterMacroInstantiation Constant